Ricy137/Custom-ui/README.md

 # Custom-ui

-*on-going projects, codes're frequently changing* **The most valuable part of the repo is the README and components folder.**
+*on-going projects, codes're frequently changing* **The most valuable part of the repo is the README and src/components folder.**

 ## Why do I start the repo?